3Squared/ForgeUI/README.md

 4. Develop your component with all the features you require, creating a subfolder of components or helpers if you need.

-5. You now need to register your component in the main entry file, and optionally include it in the legacy ForgeUI plugin.
+5. You now need to register your component in the main entry file.

 Go to `index.ts` and import, export and optionally register your new component.